open-xchange/appsuite-middleware/documentation/administration/updates/upgrading_without_downtimes.md

 tags: Administration, Upgrade, Database
 ---

-Starting with 7.10.0, it is possible to upgrade directly to to any of its successor future releases without having any downtimes.
+Starting with 7.10.0, it is possible to upgrade directly to any of its successor future releases without having any downtimes.
 This guide is mainly focused on sites with multiple OX nodes and multiple database schemata hosting thousands, if not millions, of contexts; sites which cannot afford or do not want to have any downtimes during an upgrade phase.
 Note that in this document the words "*upgrade*" / "*update*" as well as "*server*" / "*node*" will be used interchangeably.